Staff

 Email Debbie

-Debbie Smith is Arise's Cover Alabama campaign director.
+Debbie Smith is Alabama Arise’s Cover Alabama campaign director.
 She is from Meridian, Miss., and has B.A. and M.S. degrees in speech communication from the University of Southern Mississippi.
 Based in Fort Payne, Debbie joined Arise as a north Alabama organizer in 2018 and moved to her current position in 2022.
 Before then, she worked at the Mississippi Health Advocacy Program for six years to improve health coverage for low-income and underserved Mississippians.
 She enjoys spending time with her family and exploring the Lookout Mountain and Tennessee Valley areas.

 Formeeca Tripp

-Organizer for Southeast Alabama
+Senior Organizer for Southeast Alabama

 Email Formeeca

-Formeeca Tripp joined Arise as an organizer in 2022.
-She has served as a community health worker addressing health disparities and providing free COVID-19 testing and vaccine sign-ups at mobile sites and clinics throughout southeast and east-central Alabama.
+Formeeca Tripp joined Alabama Arise as an organizer in 2022.
+She previously served as a community health worker addressing health disparities and providing free COVID-19 testing and vaccine sign-ups at mobile sites and clinics throughout southeast and east-central Alabama.
 She also served as an intervention/behavior specialist for the Alabama Council on Human Relations, advocating for children, families and education staff.

 Dev Wakeley